Last updated November 24, 2022

 Soldier Group Life Insurance

-While deployed, a soldier is also entitled to two weeks of R&R (rest and relaxation) assuming he has been deployed for the minimum required time.
-This time is paid time off and does not count against his normal leave time.
+While deployed, a soldier is also entitled to two weeks of R&R (rest and relaxation), assuming the deployment meets the minimum required time.
+This time is paid time off and does not count against normal leave time.

 Commissary and PX

-You can sometimes find great deals on brand name merchandise in the PX.
+You can sometimes find great deals on brand-name merchandise in the PX.
 The PX varies widely by post.
-I’ve been to some that are awesome and others I hope I never have to go to again. 🙂 You can also shop online.
+I’ve been to some that are awesome, and others I hope I never have to go to again. 🙂 You can also shop online.
 Be sure to compare prices, and don’t simply assume it’s cheaper because it’s on post.

 Entertainment on Post

-These services are offered for a small fee.
-Also, each Army post has a MWR (Morale, Welfare and Recreation) office that runs these programs.
-They also sometimes offer classes, festivals, outdoor activities, travel programs and sporting events.
+These services are usually offered for a small fee.
+Also, each Army post has an MWR (Morale, Welfare, and Recreation) office that runs these programs.
+They also sometimes offer classes, festivals, outdoor activities, travel programs, and sporting events.

 In addition, the MWR office also typically has discounted tickets to major attractions such as Disney and Sea World.